 - 6.1.1 The core planning principles as set out in the NPPF include: - allocating sufficient land suitable for development; - recognising the intrinsic character and beauty of the countryside; and - supporting rural communities within it. - 6.1.2 Longframlington has far exceeded the national planning requirement for supply of new homes over recent years, and already has unbuilt sites within the village with planning permission for at least 150 new houses.
 The LNP does not allocate any additional sites for further housing development, but there are windfall sites within the village that could be used to meet any future housing requirements if necessary. - 6.1.3 A settlement boundary is identified for the village of Longframlington and is shown on the Policies Map.
-This settlement boundary has been designed to recognise and protect the intrinsic character and beauty of the surrounding countryside, and the local landscapes within the Neighbourhood Area. - 6.1.4 Policy LNP1 is intended to enable new development within the settlement boundary, , while protecting the intrinsic beauty and character of the surrounding countryside.
+This settlement boundary has been designed to recognise and protect the intrinsic character and beauty of the surrounding countryside, and the local landscapes within the Neighbourhood Area.
+The purpose of the settlement boundary is to identify the locations that are most suitable for sustainable development, including housing, economic, commercial and community uses - 6.1.4 Policy LNP1 is intended to enable new development within the settlement boundary, while protecting the intrinsic beauty and character of the surrounding countryside.